 I always find myself feeling invigorated at the time of year, which I sometimes consider odd given that the weather is deteriorating and the days are shortening dramatically.

-This has provided opportunity for some much needed contemplation about my first year growing in the garden, and the seasons ahead.
-It has been an interesting year, tackling a new growing environment, dealing with less space and working out how much I can take on with a little baby around the place.
+This has provided an opportunity for some much-needed contemplation about my first year growing in the garden, and the seasons ahead.
+It has been an interesting year, tackling a new growing environment, dealing with less space, and working out how much I can take on with a little baby around the place.

 I’ve managed good yields of most things, but the one problem I’ve had is keeping order.
 The plot looked super neat and strategic when I planted out, but soon everything grew much bigger in the summer sun, and before I knew it, I couldn’t get around without treading on something.

 I had no defined rows or crop patterns, so any spare ground I did have turned like concrete where I’d been walking over it.
 Weeding became difficult, as did spotting veg.
 Cucumbers and courgettes disappeared under the greenery and were massive by the time I found them.